alspin8/Demineur-CPP/README.md

 # Demineur-CPP
-Demineur in CPP using Qt5 libraty
+Demineur in CPP using Qt5 library